 Rules for Acceptable Use of Wireless Internet Connections

-Regardless of the Wi-Fi source, wireless Internet users inside the library or on library premises are subject to the library's Internet Use Policy.
+Regardless of whether Wi-Fi source originates from the Library premises or outside the Library, patrons are subject to the library's Internet Use Policy.

 1. Wireless users who do not follow the Internet Use Policy may be asked to stop using the wireless connection inside the library, be excluded from all City libraries and/or be prosecuted.